Alex Hui, OD, PhD, GradCertOcTher, FAAO

 Manager, Research Contracts & IP

-From 1986 to 1992 Bonnie worked as a support staff member at the School of Optometry.
-In 1992 Bonnie resigned her full-time position to resume her studies and in 1996 obtained her Honours Bachelor of Business Administration degree from Wilfrid Laurier University.
-In April 2000 Bonnie returned to Optometry and currently holds the position of Manager, Research Contracts & IP with the Centre for Ocular Research & Education.
+Bonnie previously worked as a support staff member at the School of Optometry & Vision Science but left her position to resume full-time studies at Wilfrid Laurier University where she obtained her Honours Bachelor of Business Administration degree.
+She returned in 2000 and currently holds the position of Manager, Research Contracts & IP with the Centre for Ocular Research & Education.
+She shares her time with the International Association of Contact Lens Educators (IACLE) in her role as Chief Executive Officer.

 Diane worked as an optometric assistant in private practice for ten years.
 She was hired as a research assistant by the Centre for Ocular Research & Education in 1989, and currently holds the position of Administrator.